ssantellanes/ssantellanes.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Howdy, I'm Sean Santellanes!
 A PhD candidate at the University of Oregon.
 I currently study tsunami propagation and tsunami source processes.
 I use a variety of computational tools to tackle these problems.

-In the past, I did boundary layer meterology at Penn State.
+## Sand Point Earthquake and Tsunami

+I have been working hard on modeling the Sand Point earthquake and its attendant tsunami to investigate how the smallest earthquake of 2020-2021 Alaskan sequence was able to produce the largest tsunami of the trio.
+More on that coming soon! - Jan 2022